-The amount you spend on BookBub Ads is entirely up to you!
-You can run a $10 campaign or a $10,000+ campaign (or anything in between).
-We will never charge you more than your maximum budget.
-The amount you pay for each ad impression or click, however, will depend on factors like the targeting you select and the bids other advertisers submit for the same audience at the same time.
+This means the amount you pay for each ad impression or click will depend on factors like the targeting you select and the bids other advertisers submit for the same audience at the same time.
 Because of this, the cost for an individual impression or click will always be variable, though you will never pay more than the maximum CPM or CPC you bid when you set up your campaign.

-You can learn more about how the auction model works here.
+You can learn more about how the BookBub Ads auction model works here.